Project Name – BMET, Birmingham.

 - Ultra-High reach demolition adjacent to commercial properties, footpaths and heavy trafficked highways

 - Delivery of plant and materials in heavily trafficked highways

 - Crushing requirements

 How the contract was delivered successfully

-The project was planned prior to mobilising on site with a two-week lead in period, enabling all relevant preliminary work to be completed.
+The project was planned prior to mobilising on-site with a two-week lead in period, enabling all relevant preliminary work to be completed.
 The site welfare was established from the first day with sufficient resource allocated to the project ensuring the programme was always met and/or improved.
-Traffic management plans was established to ensure the heavy traffic flow in the hearth of Birmingham wouldn’t be affected and in turn wouldn’t impede our programme.
-All works was completed by competent and experienced personnel, from the site manager to the machine operators and all site labour.
+Traffic management plans were established to ensure the heavy traffic flow in the heart of Birmingham wouldn’t be affected and in turn wouldn’t impede our programme.
+All work was completed by competent and experienced personnel, from the site manager to the machine operators and all site labour.
 Periodic progress meetings were undertaken by the contracts manager and site manager providing regular progress updates to the client.